 There will be no division in the Democracy.
 Lay not that flattering unction to your souls.
 It is a. difference to-day only among them as to the policy of the hour.
-And now I ask you, my countrymen of the Republican party, in the name of justice. of peace, of truth, of liberty, of civ-purchasers.
-These goods have been carefully selected, purchased at low prices, and are offered ilization, in the name of all these, I ask vou to halt.
-Forbearance has its limits; I say it not in menance, but in sorrow and DRESS GOODS, SHAWLS, CLOAKS, he never once drank a single drop more than the prescription called for, and he died at last a sober man, as the wife had so earnestly prayed that he might.
+And now I ask you, my countrymen of the Republican party, in the name of justice, of peace, of truth, of liberty, of civilization, in the name of all these, I ask you to halt.
+Forbearance has its limits; I say it not in menance, but in sorrow and solemn earnestness.

+The manacles must fall from the limbs of our sister Southern States.
+You must call off your dogs.
+These unfortunate peohave been baited and badgered until the just sentiments of the world in indignation condemn your cruel policy. he never once drank a single drop more than the prescription called for, and he died at last a sober man, as the wife had so carnestly prayed that he might.
 But the end was not yet.
-When the loving and patient woman laid him in his grave, and saw her long labors thus ended in the vietory for which she had toiled so hard and We do not believe the people of the Uni- suffered so bitterly, she turned, in her grief, to the brandy which had been lef in the house, and, drinking it, she fell herself into the power of the devil which she had fought blood-stained possessions.
-Notice is now many months later, a hopeless, helpless
+When the loving and patient woman laid him in his grave, and saw her long labors thus ended in the victory for which she had toiled so hard and suffered so bitterly, she turned, in her grief, to the brandy which had been lef in the house, and, drinking it, she fell herself into the power of the devil which she had fought so heroically.
+And that woman died, not many months later, a hopeless, helpless